nixworks/public/news/2009/09/11/README.md

 Kidnapped GOAL aid-worker Sharon Commins has made contact with her family in Ireland.

 ### [ NASA's Space Shuttle ''Discovery'' lands at the Edwards Air Force Base in California, USA. ](/news/2009/09/11/nasa-s-space-shuttle-discovery-lands-at-the-edwards-air-force-base-in-california-usa.md)
-_Context: California, Discovery, Edwards Air Force Base, NASA, U.S._
+_Context: California, Discovery, Edwards Air Force Base, NASA, United States_

 ### [ Venezuelan President Hugo Chvez announces the discovery of a vast gas field off the coast of his country, one of the world's largest finds. ](/news/2009/09/11/venezuelan-president-hugo-chavez-announces-the-discovery-of-a-vast-gas-field-off-the-coast-of-his-country-one-of-the-world-s-largest-finds.md)
 Spain&rsquo;s biggest oil company Repsol-YPF announced on Friday the discovery of a Venezuelan gas field containing as much as 8 trillion cubic feet of fuel, equivalent to 1.2 to 1.4 billion barrels, one of the world&rsquo;s largest finds.